Musical film: 1970s

 In the 1970s, film culture and the changing demographics of filmgoers placed greater emphasis on gritty realism, while the pure entertainment and theatricality of classical-era Hollywood musicals was seen as old-fashioned.
 Despite this, Fiddler on the Roof and Cabaret were more traditional musicals closely adapted from stage shows and were strong successes with critics and audiences.
 Changing cultural mores and the abandonment of the Hays Code in 1968 also contributed to changing tastes in film audiences.
 The 1973 film of Andrew Lloyd Webber and Tim Rice's Jesus Christ Superstar was met with some criticism by religious groups but was well received.
 By the mid-1970s, filmmakers avoided the genre in favor of using music by popular rock or pop bands as background music, partly in hope of selling a soundtrack album to fans.
 The Rocky Horror Picture Show was originally released in 1975 and was a critical failure until it started midnight screenings in the 1980s where it achieved cult status.
-1976 saw the release of the low-budget comic musical, The First Nudie Musical, released by Paramount.
+That same year also saw the premiere of the R&B band Bloodstone's movie Train Ride to Hollywood, but problems in distribution rendered it barely getting token theatrical release.
+The year 1976 saw the release of the low-budget comic musical, The First Nudie Musical, released by Paramount.
 The 1978 film version of Grease was a smash hit; its songs were original compositions done in a 1950s pop style.
 However, the sequel Grease 2 (released in 1982) bombed at the box-office.
 Films about performers which incorporated gritty drama and musical numbers interwoven as a diegetic part of the storyline were produced, such as Lady Sings the Blues, All That Jazz, and New York, New York.
 Some musicals made in Britain experimented with the form, such as Richard Attenborough's Oh!
 What a Lovely War (released in 1969), Alan Parker's Bugsy Malone and Ken Russell's Tommy and Lisztomania.

 A number of film musicals were still being made that were financially and/or critically less successful than in the musical's heyday.
 They include 1776, The Wiz, At Long Last Love, Mame, Man of La Mancha, Lost Horizon, Godspell, Phantom of the Paradise, Funny Lady (Barbra Streisand's sequel to Funny Girl), A Little Night Music, and Hair amongst others.
 The critical wrath against At Long Last Love, in particular, was so strong that it was never released on home video.
 Fantasy musical films Scrooge, The Blue Bird, The Little Prince, Willy Wonka & the Chocolate Factory, Pete's Dragon, and Disney's Bedknobs and Broomsticks were also released in the 1970s, the latter winning the Academy Award for Best Visual Effects.